aiwalkerstudio/pixpof/README.md

 # Pixel Path of Fighter

-A simplified 2D pixel-style action RPG inspired by Path of Fighter, featuring streamlined gameplay mechanics, reduced difficulty, and enhanced entertainment value.
+A simplified 2D pixel-style action RPG inspired by Path of Exile, featuring streamlined gameplay mechanics, reduced difficulty, and enhanced entertainment value.

 ## About The Project